 The Electricity Act, Gas Act and Telecommunications Act do not apply a standstill obligation.
 However, a transaction would have to be undone or remedies with retroactive effect would have to be implemented if the Minister were to decide to block or conditionally approve a transaction.
-Additionally, under the Telecommunications Act, failure to notify in a timely manner may lead to a fine of up to €900,000.

 The Healthcare Act and Financial Supervisory Act apply, and the NSI Act (not yet in force) is expected to apply, a standstill obligation.
-Under the Healthcare Act, sanctions are an administrative order or an order subject to a penalty and a maximum administrative fine of \notin 500,000 or, if greater, 10 per cent of an undertaking's turnover in the Netherlands.
-Under the Financial Supervisory Act, sanctions include a fine with a maximum of \notin 5 million - unless recidivism - subject to a statutory maximum cap of 10 per cent of the undertaking's net turnover in the prior year, and suspending the exercise of voting rights.
-Expected sanctions under the NSI Act are nullity, respectively voidability, of a transaction and the imposition and enforcement of an order to undo the effects of a transaction.
+Under the Healthcare Act, sanctions are an administrative order or an order subject to a penalty and a maximum administrative fine of \leq 500,000 or, if greater, 10 per cent of an undertaking's turnover in the Netherlands.
+Under the Financial Supervisory Act, sanctions include a fine with a maximum of \leq 5 million - excluding recidivism - subject to a statutory maximum cap of 10 per cent of the undertaking's net turnover in the prior year, and suspending the exercise of voting rights.
+Expected sanctions under the NSI Act are nullity respectively voidability of a transaction and the imposition and enforcement of an order to undo the effects of a transaction.